Lifelong Learning policies and procedures

 A complaint can be made by any person using the service, at any time about something or someone they are dissatisfied with or about.

-Any complaint alleging fraud or corruption must be brought to the immediate attention of the Director – Children's Service.
+Any complaint alleging fraud or corruption must be brought to the immediate attention of the Director of Children's services.

 Lifelong Learning staff receiving a complaint should try to resolve the problem.

 Tutors should bring any incidents, minor complaints, suggestions from learners to the attention of their managers, where they can’t immediately resolve the problem.
-If a complaint cannot be dealt with immediately by Tutor, the Curriculum Leader, or the Business Support Manager will be involved.
+If a complaint cannot be dealt with immediately by the tutor, the curriculum leader or the business support manager will be involved.

 Step 1